Quercus (organization): Communication

 The official website, www.quercus.pt, is the main means of communication for the organization.

 Other local structures such as Porto also have their independent websites.
 Other projects in which Quercus is involved like Ecocasa., Earth Condominium and Topten also have their independent websites.

 On 5 June 2007, Quercus has announced Quercus TV, a web TV for environmental issues.
 The organization plans to post videos from their activities and other videos about the environment.

 In terms of Social Media, Quercus has an active Facebook page Quercus - ANCN used to promote activities and articles, but where the organization not only does not often engage in active discussion, but also prevents opposing views from being discussed by banning users who do not conform to their views, which is done in violation of their own regulatory principles.

+Team Building Activities

+In order to compensate companies' carbon footprints, Quercus hosts company team buildings in their delegated areas such as Mata da Machada in Barreiro, Serra de Sintra in Cascais, or Pinhal de Leiria in Leiria.
+These activities consist mainly of planting native trees and shrubs, as well as removing invasive species.
+Some of the most well-known companies cooperating with Quercus are Portuguese's post CTT, C&A, KUBOO Self-Storage, Palmolive, Caixa Geral de Depósitos, and Generali Tranquilidade.